-- 12.1 The Agency may delegate to its duly authorized agent the authority to approve or extend a license for an activity that is not located in a wetland or watercourse when such agent finds that the conduct of such activity would result in no greater that a minimal impact on any wetlands or watercourses provided such agent has completed the comprehensive training program developed by the Commissioner of Energy and Environmental Protection pursuant to section 22a-39 of the Connecticut General Statutes.
-Requests for such approval shall be made on a form provided by the Agency and shall contain the information listed under Section 7.5 of these regulations and any other information the Agency may reasonably require.
-Notwithstanding the provisions for receipt and processing applications prescribed in Sections 8, 9 and 11 of these regulations, such agent may approve or extend such an activity at any time. - 12.2 Any person receiving such approval from such agent shall, within ten days of the date of such approval, publish, at the applicant's expense, notice of the approval in a newspaper having a general circulation in the town wherein the activity is located or will have an effect.
+- 12.1 The Agency may delegate to its duly authorized agent the authority to approve or extend a license for an activity that is not located in a wetland or watercourse when such agent finds that the conduct of such activity would result in no greater than a minimal impact on any wetlands or watercourses provided such agent has completed the comprehensive training program developed by the Commissioner of Energy and Environmental Protection pursuant to section 22a-39 of the Connecticut General Statutes.
+Requests for such approval shall be made on a form provided by the Agency and shall contain the information listed under section 7.5 of these regulations and any other information the Agency may reasonably require.
+Notwithstanding the provisions for receipt and processing applications prescribed in sections 8, 9 and 11 of these regulations, such agent may approve or extend such an activity at any time. - 12.2 Any person receiving such approval from such agent shall, within ten days of the date of such approval, publish, at the applicant's expense, notice of the approval in a newspaper having a general circulation in the town wherein the activity is located or will have an effect.
 Any person may appeal such decision of such agent to the Agency within fifteen days after the publication date of the notice and the Agency shall consider such appeal at its next regularly scheduled meeting provided such meeting is no earlier than three business days after receipt by such Agency or its agent of such appeal.
-Any person may appear and be heard at the meeting held by the Agency to consider the subject appeal.
-The Agency shall, at its discretion, sustain, alter, or reject the decision of its agent or require an application for a permit in accordance with Section 7 of these regulations.
+The Agency shall, at its discretion, sustain, alter, or reject the decision of its agent or require an application for a permit in accordance with section 7 of these regulations.

-927 Section 13 928 Bond and Insurance 929 Bond and first ance 12.1 TO A STATE OF THE 930 13.1 The Agency may require as a permit condition the filing of a bond with such surety in such 931 amount and in a form approved by the Agency.
-932 933 13.2 The bond or surety shall be conditioned on compliance with the provisions of these regulations 934 and the terms, conditions and limitations established in the permit.
-35 36 13.3 Upon completion of all or part of the work guaranteed by such bond, the person posting a financial 37 guarantee may request a release of all or a portion of such financial guarantee.
-The commission or its 38 agent shall, not later than thirtysixty-five days after receiving such request, 39 (A) release or authorize the release of any such financial guarantee or portion thereof, provided the 10 commission or its agent is reasonably satisfied that the site improvements for which such financial 11 guarantee or portion thereof was posted have been completed, or 12 (B) provide the person posting such financial guarantee with a written explanation as to the additional 3 site improvements that must be completed before such financial guarantee or portion thereof may 14 be released.
-45 946
+Section 13 Bond and Insurance

+- 13.1 The Agency may require as a permit condition the filing of a bond with such surety in such amount and in a form approved by the Agency. - 13.2 The bond or surety shall be conditioned on compliance with the provisions of these regulations and the terms, conditions and limitations established in the permit. - 13.3 Upon completion of all or part of the work guaranteed by such bond, the person posting a financial guarantee may request a release of all or a portion of such financial guarantee.
+The commission or its agent shall, not later than thirty-five days after receiving such request, - a. release or authorize the release of any such financial guarantee or portion thereof, provided the commission or its agent is reasonably satisfied that the site improvements for which such financial guarantee or portion thereof was posted have been completed, or - b. provide the person posting such financial guarantee with a written explanation as to the additional site improvements that must be completed before such financial guarantee or portion thereof may be released.